 In Ohio’s 16th District, Rep. Dave Greenspan lost re-election to Democrat Monique Smith.
 Over in the 32nd District, Republican Sandra O’Brien ousted incumbent Sen. Sean O’Brien, a Democrat.
 And lastly, Sen. John Eklund was unfortunately termed out.

-“The governor has said repeatedly that sports betting in Ohio is inevitable,” Dan Dodd, former State Rep. and VP of Gov. Relations at ZHF Consulting told Legal Sports Report.
+“The governor has said repeatedly that sports betting in Ohio is inevitable,” Dan Dodd, former state representative and VP of government relations at ZHF Consulting, told Legal Sports Report.

 “People will pick up the flag and move forward next session.
 I just don’t know who they will be yet,” he said.